EXPLAINER: What's a 'wealth tax' and how would it work?

 WHY WOULD BIDEN GO THIS ROUTE?

 The president would rather raise corporate tax rates and rates on wealthy individuals.
-That was his initial proposal, but he's got to appease West Virginia Sen. Joe Manchin and Arizona Sen. Kyrsten Sinema.
+That was his initial proposal, but he's got to appease Sens.
+Joe Manchin, D-W.Va., and Kyrsten Sinema, D-Ariz.
 Those are the two make-or-break Democratic votes in the evenly split Senate.

 Sinema objected to higher rates, which brought the wealth tax into play as an alternative.

 The idea gained steam after the publication of French economist Thomas Piketty's book “Capital in the Twenty-First Century.”
-Massachusetts Sen. Elizabeth Warren made a 2% wealth tax a trademark policy in the 2020 Democratic presidential primaries, and fellow candidate Bernie Sanders, the senator from Vermont, proposed his own wealth tax.
+Sen. Elizabeth Warren, D-Mass., made a 2% wealth tax a trademark policy in the 2020 presidential primaries, and fellow candidate Bernie Sanders, the senator from Vermont, proposed his own wealth tax.

 Biden never jumped on that bandwagon.
 But he did make higher taxes on the wealthy a key promise, saying no one earning less than $400,000 would pay more.